joshembling/cache-machine/README.md

 ## About

 `CacheMachine` is a simple, lightweight and efficient way of managing cache for your Laravel models.
-You 'withdraw' your cache with a key (instead of running a query), and at the same time, make 'deposits' (save cache if it doesn't already exist).
+Instead of executing queries, you can 'withdraw' cached data using specific keys and simultaneously 'deposit' (save) new cache entries when needed.

-CacheMachine is triggered whenever the save or delete actions initiate on your models, meaning your cache will automatically update when something has changed.
-If you want more control, you are not limited to this functionality - you may also force cache updates whenever you want.
+One of the key advantages of CacheMachine is its automatic triggering mechanism during model save or delete actions.
+This ensures that your cache is always up-to-date without requiring manual intervention.
+For those who prefer more control, you have the flexibility to force cache updates at your discretion.

 The main benefit of CacheMachine means you don't have to worry about out-of-date cache.
-It will exist (forever) until your model updates.
+Once created, the cache persists indefinitely until your model undergoes an update.

-CacheMachine can be a great use case for articles and blog posts, products and pricing data, select fields, translations, user profiles, images etc.
+CacheMachine is particularly well-suited for various use cases, including articles and blog posts, product and pricing information, select fields, translations, user profiles, images etc.

-Although this package is based around caching your model queries, you are not limited to this.
-You may pass any data you want to your cache keys, and they will still update when your model updates.
+While CacheMachine is designed around caching model queries, it offers versatility.
+You can incorporate any data you desire into your cache keys, ensuring they stay current with your model updates.

-**Note**: Be mindful - if you have models that update constantly e.g. every few seconds, you should likely configure your own caching methods tailored to the way you want them to perform.
+**Note**: Be mindful - if your models undergo frequent updates, such as every few seconds, it's advisable to configure your caching methods according to your specific performance requirements.
+This is outside the scope of this package.

+You are free to use any caching provider you want e.g. Redis, DynamoDB.
+Refer to [Laravel's documentation on caching](https://laravel.com/docs/10.x/cache#configuration) for further assistance.

 ## Installation